 Cumulative Prospect Theory (CPT), introduced by Tversky & Kahneman (1992), has become one of the most prominent behavioral theories in finance, especially as a behavioral counterpart to Expected Utility Theory (EUT).
 This is due to the fact that CPT can explain behavior that can not be explained by EUT, but is still frequently observed in real life.
-While complex financial products and long-term investments are well studied under EUT, an analysis of such products under CPT has only recently been in the focus of academic literature.
+While complex financial products are well studied under EUT, an analysis of such products under CPT has only recently been in the focus of academic literature.
 Døskeland & Nordahl (2008) consider different participating life insurance contracts under CPT to explain the demand for guaranteed products.
 In an empirical work, Dierkes et al. (2010) investigate the preferences of a CPT investor considering different investment strategies and time horizons.
 Historical and Monte Carlo simulations were used by Dichtl & Drobetz (2011) to analyze portfolio insurance strategies based on simple CPPI (Constant Proportional Portfolio Insurance) strategies.
 Ebert et al. (2012) determine the "optimal" specification of different guarantee types, where optimality is defined as creating the maximum subjective utility for a CPT investor.
-A main result of these papers is that, in contrast to EUT, CPT can explain the demand for guarantees.1 Nevertheless, even CPT is not able to explain the popularity of more complex guaranteed products, such as ratchet or cliquet guarantees, since a CPT investor should prefer a simple guarantee at maturity over more complex guarantees with lock-in features.
+A main result of these papers is that, in contrast to EUT, CPT can explain the demand for guarantees.1 Nevertheless, CPT is not able to explain the popularity of more complex guaranteed products, such as ratchet or cliquet guarantees, since a CPT investor should prefer a simple guarantee at maturity over more complex guarantees with lock-in features.

-In both, EUT and CPT, the preferences of the investor only depend on the distribution of one terminal value.
+In both, EUT and CPT, the preferences of the investor depend only on the distribution of one terminal value.
 In reality, however, investors tend to re-evaluate a financial product regularly, e.g. annually when they receive a financial statement.
-Information about a good performance in the past year might increase the investors reference point against which losses are evaluated.
+Information about a good performance in the past year might increase the investor's reference point against which losses are evaluated.
 A subsequent drop of in the product's value might then be perceived as a loss, even if the overall performance since the start of the product is still positive.
 This is related to the concept of mental accounting introduced by Thaler (1985).
 This concept describes how investors categorize investments in order to monitor the future performance.
-In a later work, Thaler & Johnson (1990) studied how prior gains and losses affect decision makers and how they frame such problems under Prospect Theory.
-Arkes et al. (2008) provide additional evidence that investors mentally account for previous price changes and therefore regularly adapt their reference point.
+Arkes et al. (2008) provide evidence that investors mentally account for previous price changes and therefore regularly adapt their reference point.
 Benartzi & Thaler (1995) propose the theory of myopic loss aversion, a combination of loss aversion and frequent investment evaluation, and show that an annual evaluation can solve the equity premium puzzle.
-They argue that mental accounting implies that investors tend to evaluate their investment decision on short evaluation periods and therefore prefer to invest only small fractions of their wealth in risky assets.
-Benartzi & Thaler (1999) give evidence that investors make less risky choices if they are shown one-year rather than long-term rates of return.
-Barberis et al. (2001) propose a model in terms of asset pricing, in which investors derive utility from annual changes of the value of their financial wealth and Barberis & Xiong (2012) are able to shed light on the disposition effect and other puzzles by introducing the realization utility, which suggest that investors derive utility from interim gains and losses.
+They argue that investors tend to evaluate their investment decision on short evaluation periods and therefore prefer to invest only small fractions of their wealth in risky assets.
+Barberis et al. (2001) propose a similar framework in terms of asset pricing, in which investors derive utility from annual changes in the value of their financial wealth and Barberis & Xiong (2012) are able to shed light on the disposition effect and other puzzles by introducing the realization utility, which suggest that investors derive utility from interim gains and losses.

-1It is worth noting that certain results can also be achieved under EUT if the underlying assumptions are more realistic.
-E.g. Chen et al. (2015) recently showed, that the consideration of mortality can explain the preferences for simple guarantees at maturity also in a EUT-framework.
+$^{^{1}}$ Chen et al. (2015) recently showed, that the consideration of mortality can explain the preferences for simple guarantees at maturity also in a EUT-framework.